FBI at Washington home of Russian oligarch Oleg Deripaska - KESQ

 By Shimon Prokupecz and Sarah Fortinsky, CNN

-The FBI is conducting “law enforcement activity” at the Washington, DC, home of Russia oligarch Oleg Deripaska, according to an FBI spokesman.
+The FBI is conducting “law enforcement activity” at the Washington, DC, home of Russian oligarch Oleg Deripaska, an ally of Russian President Vladimir Putin, according to an FBI spokesman.

 At the home, the driveway was closed off by police tape labeled “crime scene do not enter” with several law enforcement cars parked on the street outside.
 An FBI agent guarded the driveway, and several other agents were seen going in and out of the large home in Washington’s Kalorama neighborhood.